walkingshark/cs61b/proj2/gitlet-design.md

 ### staging area(add)
-staging an already exist file -> overwrite the older version in .gitlet
+#### staging an already exist file -> overwrite the older version
+in .gitlet
+#### how to know if a file already exists?
+#### build a map: file name to current file sha1 id, and with id, find a version of
+a file (blob)

 #### Fields

-1. pointer to blob(from itai's slide)
+1.
 2. Field 2

 ### blob
 content of a file
+maybe inside a folder name of its sha1 code so that it's easier to find
 #### Fields

 ### commit